Back to jobs

 • 6+ years building and shipping web products, with deep expertise across the stack

-• Strong front-end skills: TypeScript/JavaScript, React, HTML/CSS, with an eye for clean, intuitive interface design
+• Strong front-end craft: TypeScript/JavaScript, React, CSS—with an eye for interaction design, motion, and visual detail

-• Solid back-end and data pipeline experience: Python, API design, data analysis infrastructure
+• Solid back-end and data pipeline experience: Python, API design, analytics infrastructure

 • Strong perspective on how technology should enhance human capabilities rather than diminish them

-• Experience or genuine passion for skill development, human-computer interaction, developer tools, or products that help people become more capable
+• Experience or genuine passion for skill development, HCI, developer tools, or products that help people become more capable

-• Skepticism of purely engagement-driven metrics; interest in measuring skill development and capability outcomes
+• Skepticism of purely engagement-driven metrics; interest in measuring capability outcomes

-• Comfort with ambiguity and exploring undefined problem spaces—you define what good looks like
+• Comfort with ambiguity and exploring undefined problem spaces

-• Ability to rapidly prototype new ideas, test them with users, and iterate toward production
+• Ability to rapidly prototype, test with users, and iterate toward production

 • Strong instincts for product design and user experience, even without formal design training